Green Line (Calgary)

 Due to the provincial government's actions, the City of Calgary temporarily paused the project's procurement though planning, pre-construction and public engagement continued through 2021.
-Delays persisted until the project received final approval from Alberta’s provincial government on July 7, 2021, hours after Prime Minister Justin Trudeau met privately with Jason Kenney in Calgary.
-This meant the project had full approval from all three orders of government and Prime Minister Justin Trudeau stated “The money is there and the agreements are signed, so regardless of an election, the Green Line is going to go forward."
+Delays persisted until the project received final approval from Alberta's provincial government on July 7, 2021, hours after Prime Minister Justin Trudeau met privately with Jason Kenney in Calgary.
+This meant the project had full approval from all three orders of government and Prime Minister Justin Trudeau stated "The money is there and the agreements are signed, so regardless of an election, the Green Line is going to go forward."

 Construction of the Green Line officially began in April 2022 with PCL Construction selected as the construction management contractor for utility relocation work.
-The Green Line Board released the Request for Proposals (RFP) to select a proponent to construct phase one of stage one of construction, from Shepard to Eau Claire, on September 26, 2022.
-Stage one of construction is expected to be completed in 2027.
+The Green Line Board released the Request for Proposals (RFP) to select a proponent to construct Phase 1 on September 26, 2022.
+In April 2023, Green Line entered the Development Phase of the project and began the comprehensive design of the alignment.
+On July 30, 2024, Calgary City Council approved a revised Green Line Phase 1 project scope, capital funding request, and delivery model, as recommended by the Green Line Board.
+The revised scope deferred the underground Centre Street Station for the future and shortened the line to end at Lynwood/Millican.
+It also moved the Maintenance and Storage Facility from Shepard to Highfield.
+Construction of the remainder of the Council-approved Phase 1 south to Shepard, and any future extensions north or south as outlined in the approved Stage 1 alignment plan, will proceed when additional funding is in place.
+This comes following increased cost pressures identified as the design was advanced.
+The revised Phase 1 scope from Eau Claire to Lynwood/Millican is anticipated to be completed in 2031.